SmartBear/readyapi4j/modules/cucumber/modules/studio-runner/README.md

 It currently provides commands for
 * [Downloading and running feature files](#downloading-and-running-feature-files) from Cucumber Studio
-* [Creating/updating ActionWords](#importing-actionwords) for default StepDefs and from BDD4OAS x-bdd extensions in an OAS definition
+* [Creating/updating ActionWords](#importing-actionwords) for default StepDefs and from cucumber4oas x-cucumber extensions in an OAS definition
 * [Clearing existing ActionWords]() from a Cucumber Studio project

 ## studio.properties